Best Things To Buy To Make Money: 13 Great Income Generating Ideas

 Again, arcade machines do best in areas with people waiting around, such as an airport or a bus station.
 They could also do well in an establishment where people go to have fun, like a bar or shopping center.

-Have a look on eBay or Facebook marketplace for used arcade machines that cost anywhere between a few hundred dollars to a few thousand.
+Have a look on eBay, Facebook marketplace, or even thrift stores for used arcade machines that cost anywhere between a few hundred dollars to a few thousand.

 Negotiate a deal with the owner of an establishment you want your machine put into.